roboteng/notes-backend/README.md

 To start the server, run `npm start`.

-## Authenticaion state
+## Authentication state

 The server keeps track of users and authentication with session cookies.
-When a user first contacts the server, it asks the client to store a `connect.sid` cookie.
+When a client first contacts the server, the server asks the client to store a `connect.sid` cookie.
-Every subsequent response to the server should have this session cookie, so it knows what user its talking to.
+Every subsequent response to the server should have this session cookie, so it knows which user its talking to.
 This means that after logging in, the client only needs to send the cookie (which should happen by default), back to the server, and doesn't need to keep sending the username/password combination.